unwxnted/0x1-project-csgo-external-cheat/README.md

 first step:

-go to console and install the requeriments with this command: pip install -r requirements.txt
+go to console and install the requiriments with this command: pip install -r requirements.txt

 second step: